BIGJRA/BIGJRA.github.io/rejuv.md

 Then head up into the Poke Ball storage room.
 Accept Venam's fast travel request.
 Talk to her and Augustus, answering her question.
-If you answer “A forest,” you'll have a chance for some relationship points with her in a bit.
+If you answer "A forest," you'll have a chance for some relationship points with her in a bit.
 Accept the fast travel again, then enter Valor Mountain 5F.

-Relationship Point Choices (Answered “A Forest” only):
+Relationship Point Choices (Answered "A Forest" only):
 - Intuition.
 (Venam +2)
 - Read about it.
 (Venam +1)
 - Been here before.
 (Neutral)